-Said to be one of the world’s largest observation wheels, the Singapore Flyover offers expats a one-of-a-kind panoramic view over the city.
-Sights to look out for include the Singapore River, Marina Bay, Raffles Place, Empress Place and the Padang.
+Said to be one of the world’s largest observation wheels, the Singapore Flyover offers expats an exciting one-of-a-kind panoramic view over the city.
+The ‘flight’ lasts 30 minutes, and sights to look out for include the Singapore River, Marina Bay, Raffles Place, Empress Place and the Padang.

 Every new arrival should try to take a short cruise down the Singapore River, which cuts through the heart of the city.
 For many decades, it was the main artery of trade and commerce for the British – today, stately Victorian buildings stand side by side with towering glass skyscrapers along its banks.

-Kids, in particular, will enjoy a walkabout of Singapore Zoo, which is home to more than 300 animal species from across the world.
-There are also opportunities to get up and personal with the zoo's denizens at feeding time.
+Kids, in particular, will enjoy a walkabout of Singapore Zoo, which is home to more than 300 animal species from across the world housed on 28 hectares.
+There are also opportunities to get up close and personal with the zoo's denizens at feeding time.